ngriffiths21/measles-dashboard/src/index.md

 </div>

-## Measles brings unusual challenges and opportunities
+## What makes measles different?

-### Unusually contagious, unusually preventable
+The CDC Pink Book notes that people born before 1957 can be assumed immune to measles.
+This is not because older people are less susceptible to infection,[^15] but because they were alive when measles was still so rampant that they almost certainly got it.[^5]

-The CDC Pink Book notes that people born before 1957 can be assumed immune to Measles.
-This is because they almost certainly got it as a child.[^5]
+[^15]: Adults without immunity are not only as susceptible as kids, but also at greater risk for serious illness.

 About half of children got measles by age 6, and 90% of the population got it by age 15.
 It spreads much easier than other diseases, which involve contact with infected surfaces, or tiny droplets from a nearby cough; this virus is airborne, and it can be enough to walk into a room hours after an infected child was there.
 It is often estimated that if no one had immunity, the average infected person would infect 12-18 other people.
 Estimates vary widely, with some much higher estimates in the literature as well[^11]; regardless, it is surely one of the most contagious diseases in the world.